PoProstuBartek/PoProstuBartek/README.md

 ## 🐱‍👤 Im Bartek...

-- 💻 I am a 27 years old IT Technician from around Cracow.
+- 💻 I am an IT Technician from around Cracow.
-- 🏍 I am on my way to become Front-End developer.
-- 🚀 I am currently learning React.
+- 👩‍💻 I am currently working as Web Developer.
 - 😤 I am highly motivated to expand my skills and face new challanges.
-- 🤟 I am looking forward to work in the industry for the first time.

 ### 🤝 I am excited to meet You!
 Check out my [Linkedin](https://www.linkedin.com/in/szczotkowskibartlomiej/) and let us know each other better!